HBalable/atd-apprentice-module-summaries/md/unit_7_software_design.md

 ##### Upstream & Downstream Repositories

 A Git repository can be developed upon remotely, by multiple people, with no need for any centralized servers.
 The first step to working on a remote repository is by using a process called cloning.
 Cloning a repository copies the commits from the remote Git directory and configures the remote directory as an upstream repository.
-By default this upstream will be named ```origin```.
+By default, this upstream will be named ```origin```.
 The resultant, local repository is then known as a downstream.
 New commits and tags on the remote can be pulled on demand, and local changes can be pushed to the remote.

 While I mentioned above that Git was a Distributed system, and that there is no need for a centralized server, many workflows do use a centralized server for holding repositories, which developers pull from and push to.